anuragaffection/blog_mern_frontend/README.md

 5. Run `server.js` in the backend folder to start the backend server.

-## Usage
-Once the application is set up, users can sign up, log in, and publish their favorite articles.
-They can also browse articles published by other users.

 ## Features
 - User authentication (sign up, log in)
 - Article publishing